Bill and I went for a walk on Queen Street West last Saturday with our friend Shelley Savor.

-Nice wire sculpture in Katharine Mulherin's window.
+Nice wire sculpture ["Necklace" by Lisa Neighbour, wire, plugs, sockets.
+7 feet long -- information added 25 March 17] in Katharine Mulherin's window.
 Now our whole walk was centred on seeing her new Keiran Brennan-Hinton paintings -- and they were so fun that I didn't take a picture to show you -- sorry!
 See the Mulherin gallery post.

-Further east on Queen I liked the window of the discount appliance store at Fennings Street.
+Further east on Queen I liked the windows of the discount appliance store at Fennings Street.

 Their hard-edge aesthetic is irresistible.